JoelKuruvill/employeemanager-backend/README.md

 ~\
 A project created to learn more about Angular and Fullstack development.
 Also to learn about Typescript and Spring Boot.\

-Following this course by Amigoscode: https://www.youtube.com/watch?v=Gx4iBLKLVHk [Stopped at 38min50sec] Bytecode version issues running code..
+Following this course by Amigoscode: https://www.youtube.com/watch?v=Gx4iBLKLVHk [Stopped at 50min03sec]

+Bytecode version issues running code..

+# Design
+Worked on service and data layer next worked on controller to handle client (HTTP) requests not much logic in controller, but handle requests and responses.
+Service has the logic primarily.

 # References/Resources:
 - JDK: https://www.java.com/en/